Great Blizzard of 1978: Impact

-In Brampton, Ontario, (northwest of Toronto) on Thursday afternoon, school buses could not get through deep snow to the then-rural campus of Sheridan College to take students home.
+Northwest of Toronto in Brampton, Ontario, on Thursday afternoon, school buses could not get through deep snow to the then-rural campus of Sheridan College to take students home.
 Neither could any other vehicles, so some community college students had to stay on campus overnight.

 Quotes

 C. R. Snider, National Weather Service Meteorologist in Ann Arbor, Michigan, said on January 30, 1978:

 Snowfall totals

 The following table displays selected U.S. snowfall totals during January 25–29, 1978:

 Note: * = Total data for a 24-hour period.